looker/lookerbot/k8s/README.md

 ## Deployment Instructions
 Prerequisite: You have the proper Kubernetes access set up.

-Assuming the docker image in the dev/prod deployment.yaml is what you want, from this directory, use one of the following based on the targeted environment:
+Assuming the docker image in the dev/prod deployment.yaml is what you want, from this directory, use one of the following based on the targeted environment.
+Note that `context` name may differ depending on your local Kubernetes configs.

 * Production
   ```bash